readthedocs/website/content/posts/ai-crawlers-abuse.md

-If these companies wish to be good actors in the space, they need to start acting like it, instead of burning bridges with many folks in the community.
+If these companies wish to be good actors in the space, they need to start acting like it, instead of burning bridges with folks in the community.